mattrussi/gitlab-com-runbooks/docs/sidekiq/sharding.md

 - completion count chart - [thanos](https://thanos-query.ops.gitlab.net/graph?g0.expr=sum(rate(sidekiq_jobs_completion_count%7Benv%3D'gprd'%7D%5B1m%5D))%20by%20(shard)&g0.tab=0&g0.stacked=0&g0.range_input=1h&g0.max_source_resolution=0s&g0.deduplicate=1&g0.partial_response=0&g0.store_matches=%5B%5D)
 - queue size chart - [thanos](https://thanos-query.ops.gitlab.net/graph?g0.expr=max%20by(name)%20(sidekiq_queue_size%7Benv%3D%22gprd%22%7D)&g0.tab=0&g0.stacked=0&g0.range_input=1h&g0.max_source_resolution=0s&g0.deduplicate=1&g0.partial_response=0&g0.store_matches=%5B%5D)

-For example, we should observe a decrease in job completion rate on the Sidekiq shard polling the migration source and an increase on the temporary migration shard that polls the migration target.
+For example, we should observe a decrease in job completion rate on the Sidekiq shard polling the migration source and an increase on the temporary migration K8s deployment that polls the migration target.
 The effects will be more pronounced as the feature flag percentage increases.
 Refer to the example below:

 ![migration behaviour example](img/sidekiq-migration-example.png)

 4. Finalise migration by setting the `SIDEKIQ_MIGRATED_SHARDS` environment variable

 This will require a merge request to the [k8s-workloads project](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com) and prevents accidental toggles from the feature flags.
+This updates the application with the list of Redis instances which are considered migrated and the application-router should route jobs to these instances without checking the feature flags.

+Note: We use the term "shard" in the environment variables to be consistent with [Sidekiq Sharding terminology](https://github.com/sidekiq/sidekiq/wiki/Sharding).

-The shard to be migrated can be now configured to poll from the new Redis instance and the temporary migration k8s deployment can be removed.
+The K8s deployment to be migrated can be now configured to poll from the new Redis instance and the temporary migration K8s deployment can be removed.

 Note: scheduled jobs left in the `schedule` sorted set of the migration source will be routed to the migration target as long as there are other Sidekiq processes still using the migration source, e.g. other active queues.